'Blade Runner 2049' producers sue Elon Musk over AI image

 Alcon Entertainment said it refused all permissions but Tesla allegedly used artificial intelligence to “do it all anyway” when the carmaker unveiled its long-awaited robotaxi on Oct.
 10 during a live-streamed event at a Warner Bros. studio lot in Burbank, California.

 After pulling up to the stage in one of the company’s “Cybercabs,” Musk gave a speech that included a brief reference to the movie franchise.
 As he spoke, a screen showed an image of a man in a long coat looking over an orange-tinted ruined city.
-Alcon claims it resembles a key scene in which star Ryan Gosling arrives in Las Vegas.
+Alcon claims it resembles a key scene in which star Ryan Gosling arrives by “quasi-sentient flying car” to an abandoned Las Vegas.

 “I love Blade Runner, but I don’t know if we want that future," Musk said.
 "I think we want that duster he’s wearing, but not the bleak apocalypse.”

-A lawsuit filed by Alcon this week in a Southern California federal court alleges that defendants had previously asked permission to use images from the movie but Alcon “refused all permissions and adamantly objected.”
+A copyright infringement lawsuit filed by Alcon this week in a Southern California federal court alleges that defendants had asked permission to use images from the movie “mere hours” before the event but Alcon “refused all permissions and adamantly objected.”

 Tesla did not immediately respond to a request for comment Tuesday.